-Cocked or Tilted Necks are plastic bottle defects can occur in all processes.
-They are caused by uneven material distribution usually in the neck or shoulder.
+Cocked or Tilted Necks are plastic bottle defects that can occur in all processes.
+They are caused by uneven raw material distribution usually in the neck or shoulder.
 As a result, one side cools and contracts unevenly from the other.

-This may also be a function of the container design.
+This may also be a function of the bottle design.
 For example, on a container with a handle and offset neck, the material near the handle end will have thicker plastic and more structure than near the finish.
 As a result, the finish may tilt as the container cools.
 Additionally, this can also be caused by a PET preform being loaded into the blow mold improperly.
 Non-tilting probes with harder seals and reduced probe pressure will contact the high side of the finish but not the low side.
 This will prevent a full seal that appears as a leak.

 Choked Necks typically occur during the EBM process, when the neck is long with a small diameter.
 These plastic bottle defects are caused by the parison collapsing or wrinkling as the mold closes on it.
 The plastic either contacts the opposite side, and when the container is blown, the plastic stretches across the neck ID, or the wrinkle leaves a piece of plastic closing off one side of the neck ID, as the material does not get blown against the inside of the mold.

-Choked neck probes have a nose cone that is inserted into the container neck, and if there is a choked neck, will not go all the way into the container to seal on the top of the finish (fixed choked neck probe), or compress a spring and trigger a switch (choke sensing probe).
+Choked neck probes have a nose cone that is inserted into the container neck, and if there is a choked neck, it will not go all the way into the container to seal on the top of the finish (fixed choked neck probe), or compress a spring and trigger a switch (choke sensing probe).

 Gross Height, Single Sensor (topload check)

 - On a multi-head machine, there is also the question of how consistent the user can set the sensor position from one head to the next.
-Accuracy is also improved when the container is on a turntable (NGR) or on a stopped conveyor (SC Linear)
+Accuracy is also improved when the bottle is on a turntable (NGR) or on a stopped conveyor (SC Linear)

 Gross Height, Dual Sensor

-- Like the single sensor, this is a gross measure and subject to how accurate the user can set the positions of the sensors, and the consistency of how the container is presented to the head.
+- Like the single sensor, this is a gross measure and subject to how accurate the user can set the positions of the sensors, and the consistency of how the bottler is presented to the head.

 - This is a cylinder with analog output of its position.